jinlx/jinlx.github.io/_pages/researches.md

 ## Mechanism Development and Reactive VOCs
 Wildfire smoke is chemically complex, and many reactive VOCs relevant for oxidant budgets and OVOC formation are simplified or missing in standard mechanisms.
 A major part of my research is improving chemical mechanisms for wildfire VOCs and quantifying how those improvements change modeled oxidants and secondary products.

-A specific focus is **furanoids** (furan and substituted furans), which are abundant in biomass-burning emissions and can be important precursors for oxygenated products.
+A specific focus is furanoids (furan and substituted furans), which are abundant in biomass-burning emissions and can be important precursors for oxygenated products.
 I combine:
-- **0-D (box) modeling** for mechanism evaluation and process attribution,
+- 0-D (box) modeling for mechanism evaluation and process attribution,
-- **3-D CTM simulations** for regional-to-global impacts,
+- 3-D CTM simulations for regional-to-global impacts,
-- and **observational constraints** to ensure mechanism updates are supported by measurements.
+- and observational constraints to ensure mechanism updates are supported by measurements.

 This work directly informs simplified but chemically faithful mechanism development for 3-D models, enabling improved representation of wildfire smoke chemistry without prohibitive computational cost.

 ---

 ## Aged Smoke in Communities: Exposure and Health-Relevant Metrics
-A core motivation of my research is that **community-scale smoke measurements beyond PM₂.₅ are rare**, limiting model evaluation and health interpretation.
+A core motivation of my research is that community-scale smoke measurements beyond PM₂.₅ are rare, limiting model evaluation and health interpretation.
 I study multi-day aged smoke that impacts communities and quantify how smoke alters not only PM₂.₅ but also chemically specific hazardous air pollutants (HAPs) and oxidant-related conditions.

-Using the Missoula, Montana 2020 wildfire episode as a case study (submitted to *Atmospheric Chemistry and Physics*: **“Characterizing emissions, chemistry, and health impacts of aged wildfire smoke in a western US city”**), I connect:
+Using the Missoula, Montana 2020 wildfire episode as a case study, I connect:
 - ground observations (criteria pollutants + speciated VOCs where available),
 - CTM simulations of smoke transport and chemistry,
 - and exposure/risk-relevant indicators (e.g., chronic inhalation risk metrics and noncancer hazard proxies, when appropriate).